RenoCardano/Staking4Research/index.md

 ### WHY CHOOSING US ?
 -Safe and low fees staking on a 99.99% uptime virtual server.

--Passively earn 5% rewards per year.
+-Passively earn 5% rewards per year
--We provide a substantial pledge of 100.000 ADA to ensure getting rewards and we propose low fees 1.5%.

 -Make the world a better place by supporting research.

 ### SERVER INFORMATION